 Negotiation with Prosecutor After Arrest

-San Fernando courthouse pretty much controls the north end of the San Fernando Valley related to criminal cases that occur there.
-So, when the police arrest people in that jurisdiction, they're going to be sending that case to the San Fernando Court; it certainly makes sense that you want to know how the court system works.
+The San Fernando courthouse pretty much controls the north end of the San Fernando Valley in terms of criminal cases that occur there.
+So, when the police arrest people in that jurisdiction, they'll send the case to the San Fernando Court; it certainly makes sense that you want to know how the court system works.

-You want to also how they prosecute those types of cases, and since I've been doing this for 26 years in the San Fernando courthouse, I have a pretty good idea for how the prosecutors will handle the criminal case.
+You want to also know how they prosecute those types of cases.
+Since I've been doing this for 26 years in the San Fernando courthouse, I have a pretty good idea of how the prosecutors will handle the criminal case.
 Remember, the police cannot file criminal cases.
 They can only arrest people for criminal cases, and a lot of times, they inappropriately arrest people and send them to court.

 How is a Case Prosecuted in San Fernando Criminal Court?